Help Answer

 The initial installation gives some confidence that no-one will know this program is running unless you tell them.
 Although it would be a good idea to change the default directory for the program when you’re installing it so that curious users don’t spot the folder “Perfect Keylogger” in the program files directory.

-There are also instructions in the help file for how to hide the program entry using Windows Explorer.
+There are also instructions in the Perfect Keylogger help file for how to hide the program entry using Windows Explorer.

-This is the heart and soul of the program.
+This is the heart and soul of the Perfect Keylogger program.

 The options you can see above are the defaults and they’re all quite sensible.